Superalgos/Superalgos/docs/pages/suite/suite-trade-live-with-an-open-source-strategy.md

 Running a strategy as a fully automated bot to trade live is quite simple.
 Truth be told, your strategy running as a simulation is pretty much a trading bot already—only that orders don't go to the exchange.

 If you are a crypto-holder, you are probably looking to trade live with an open-source strategy.
-If you are a trader, you are probably interested in seeing the platform in action before you spend time learning it to build your own strategies.
+If you are a trader, you are probably interested in seeing the system in action before you spend time learning it to build your own strategies.

 Either way, to start trading live, follow these steps: